zenglingqi647/ICL/README.md

 conda env create -f environment.yml
 ```

+## Code Reading Note
+Curriculum:
+> n_dims start=5, ends=20

+Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?
+> if the label really matter.
+Change the label to random number.
+From the training code, we change the target but keep the correct ys to see if the claim is true.
+the **point_wise_loss** is not used for gradient update, but for logging.
+Hence, only the **loss** is modified.

 ## Acknowledgements
 The code for this project is based on the following repositories:

 https://github.com/dtsip/in-context-learning